marafathussain/ML_book_easy/chapters/chapter2.md

 **Handling outliers:**

-- **Investigate**: Look at the raw data, lab notes, sample quality metrics
+- **Investigate**: Look at the raw data, lab notes, and sample quality metrics
 - **Transform**: Log transformation can reduce the impact of extreme values
 - **Cap**: Replace extreme values with a threshold (winsorization)
-- **Remove**: Only if you're confident it's an error and have documentation
+- **Remove**: Only if you are confident it is an error and have documentation

 **Important principle**: Never remove outliers simply to improve model performance without biological justification.
 That outlier might be your most interesting discovery!